Frequently Asked Questions

 Bok Bar is a rooftop bar managed separately from Bok.
 While Bok houses a wide variety of workspaces and artist studios, Bok Bar only refers to the seasonal rooftop bar.
 If you have questions about Bok Bar, please visit bok-bar.com.

 I’m interested in getting space at Bok!
-How do I inquire about leasing space?
+How can I find out more?

 Please fill out this leasing form and we will get back to you soon!